Municipal Freedom of Information & Protection of Privacy Act (MFIPPA)

 - Include the mandatory $5.00 application fee.
 Cheques should be made payable to "Treasurer, City of London."
 Additional fees may be charged.
 Please do not send cash.

 - Request can be submitted in person in the City Clerk's Office, City Hall, during normal business hours.

 - Requested records are located (should they exist) and within 30 days of receiving the request Staff make a decision to either release the records entirely, in part or to deny access to them.
 This decision is based on the provisions of the Act and on relevant Orders that have been issued by the Information and Privacy Commissioner of Ontario(IPC).

 How to appeal:

-- The decision letter will explain the appeal process to the IPC, which the requester can pursue if not satisfied with the decision made by the institution's Co-ordinator.
+- The decision letter will explain the appeal process to the IPC, which the requester can pursue if not satisfied with the decision made by the institution.

 - The IPC will first attempt to achieve a mediated settlement of the appeal between the appellant and the institution.
-If this is unsuccessful then the appeal will go to an inquiry and the IPC will issue an Order either upholding the decision of the local Co-ordinator or directing that some or all of the denied records be released to the requester.
-(Rulings of the IPC may, in some instances, be reviewed by the Courts)
+If this is unsuccessful, the appeal will move to adjudication and the IPC will issue an Order either upholding the decision of the institution or directing that some or all of the denied records be released to the requester.

 Examples of Public Versus Private Information